strongloop/strong-statsd/README.md

 The port that the statsd server is listening on.

+### statsd.url

+A `statsd:` URL that contains the PORT and (unexpanded) scope that should be published to.
+The publish is usually done by `.send()`, but this URL may be useful for display or debug purposes.

+### statsd.send(name, value)

+Send statsd metric with name and value.
+Metrics are discarded until statsd is started.

 ### statsd.stop(callback)

 Stop the statsd child, callback indicates it has exited.

+Stopping is optional, the child will self-exit when the parent process exits.